PracticeROM/gz-book/src/danglingpointers.md

 else.
 This affects the behavior of wrong warps, because the cutscene data will now have been replaced by _garbage_.

-gz does not save unused memory in states, and this can have some unexpected side effects when loading a state that had a dangling pointer.
+The Practice ROM does not save unused memory in states, and this can have some unexpected side effects when loading a state that had a dangling pointer.
 The pointer itself will have the same value, and be exactly the same.
 However, the memory that the pointer points to _may not necessarily_ be exactly the same.